TimothyByrd/ChaosHelper/README.md

 - Check a tab for quality gems/flasks for the 40% recipes, and highlight if found.
 - Check a set of dump tabs for interesting rare items.
 Where interesting can be defined by a set of item rules.
 It also checks for items with matching names for the chance recipe.
 Since multiple tabs are checked, results are not highlighted.

-Compared to poe_qol, this tool has no UI.
-So if that matters, use poe_qol.
+~~Compared to poe_qol, this tool has no UI.
+So if that matters, use poe_qol.~~ (Not being maintained.)

+If you need support for multiple dump tabs or the exalted shard recipe, please look at [EnhancePoEApp](https://github.com/kosace/EnhancePoEApp).

 #### Table of contents
 [TLDR to use it](#h01)<br>